Understand instantly

 Our ability to measure ourselves against others is facilitated by competition.
 It indicates our position in the world and the distance between us and people who are similar to us.
 This spirit of competition serves as a stressor, pushing companies to innovate, athletes to set new standards and investors to increase profits.
 Competition is what drives human progress.
 However, excessive stress is harmful.
 While competition allows us to compare ourselves to others, if we only evaluate our achievements, wealth, status, or career in relation to other people, we will always feel insufficient, useless and poor.

 Short-term stressors are generally more beneficial to humans than long-term ones.
 Excessive rivalry leads to a lifelong obsession, a plot point that is strikingly similar to The Prestige.
 Nothing ever works out well in the end.
 There will always be someone more intelligent, fortunate, well-liked, or attractive than you.
-Nothing you do will ever feel that great if the only standard by which you judge yourself is how others compare.
+Nothing you do will ever feel that great if the only standard by which you judge yourself is comparison to others.
 Depression that lasts a long time is caused by obsession.
 Competitiveness is necessary, but only in balance.
 If we have too little, we get floppy.
 When we have too much, we don't feel content or happy.

 Don't Get Controlled by the Feeling of FOMO